-To further identify and understand issues faced by Norfolk residents and community partners specifically with regards to fair housing, the city conducted an analysis of impediments to fair housing in March 2022.
+To further understand and address issues faced by Norfolk residents and community partners specifically with regards to fair housing, the City continues to monitor and track the impediments identified in the analysis of impediments to fair housing completed in March 2022.
 The analysis was conducted by a contractor, CIVIX, and it included stakeholder interviews and a Community Fair Housing Needs Assessment survey, with 415 survey respondents.
-Overall, eight impediments, many of which were similar to the results of the 2011 analysis, were noted.
-The impediments included affordable housing, housing age and quality, diversity of housing types, accessible housing, home lending disparities, high eviction rates, and environmental health and justice.
-The final draft of the analysis with recommendations was completed September 22, 2022 and the city has begun taking steps to address the identified impediments.
-An initial step to address the identified impediment of home lending disparities and ability to access affordable housing, is the funding of HOME of VA to conduct fair housing activities in Norfolk and the creation of a new FTE position to manage fair housing activities within the City.
+Overall, eight impediments to included housing affordability, housing age and quality, diversity of housing types, accessible housing, home lending disparities, high eviction rates, and environmental health and justice were identified.